Travel advice for India

 Camping along The frozen Zanskar River in Ladakh, India © Shutterstock

 One of the highlights is the Pushkar Camel Fair in Rajasthan, where traders converge with thousands of camels, creating a lively spectacle.
-Diwali, the festival of lights, lights up the country with dazzling celebrations, fireworks and the exchange of sweets.
+Diwali, the festival of lights, lights up the country with dazzling celebrations, fireworks and the exchange of candy.

 In North India, the festival of Chhath Puja celebrates the sun god Surya with rituals on the banks of the river.
-Gujarat's Rann Utsav presents a surreal Rann of Kutch, showcasing art, music and crafts.
+Gujarat's Rann Utsav presents a surreal Rann of Kutch, showcasing art, music, and crafts.

 Clear skies and pleasant weather in November are the perfect time to visit iconic landmarks such as the Taj Mahal in Agra.